 Your chosen time horizon is important.
 You might want to consider the readiness of your business (or individual functions) to support growth over the next twelve months, or over the next three years, and the needs of your business and hence your assessment of it may differ substantially between the two.

-So far, we have mentioned a tick box assessment of areas of your business using a five point scale against a chosen time horizon, and explored how this might be applied in practice.
+So far, we have mentioned a tick box assessment of areas of your business using a five point scale against a chosen time horizon.

 Now let’s look at how the framework breaks down the complexity of your operating system into a manageable form that you and your colleagues can use.